Amirvand/Amir_Portfolio/README.md

 # Contact

 - This is suppose to be a dropdown box with my contact information for you to better reachout to me.
+Wit hit also in a few other locations spread around the website.

 # Resume